 Description

-South Fork Wind is New York’s first offshore wind farm with 12 turbines and a state-of-the-art transmission system that will generate enough clean energy to power 70,000 average homes.
-South Fork Wind is a 50/50 partnership between Ørsted and Eversource.
+South Fork Wind is New York’s first offshore wind farm with 12 turbines and a state-of-the-art transmission system that generates enough clean energy to power 70,000 average homes. Ørsted and Skyborn Renewables (GIP Gutenberg GmbH) each have 50% stake in the company.
+Eversource was the original partner before selling its stake to Skyborn Renewables in 2024.
 The underground transmission line will deliver power to the local grid in the Town of East Hampton, NY.
-Construction on the wind farm started in January 2022 and was completed in mid March 2024.
+Construction on the wind farm started in February 2022 and was completed March 2024.

 Location

-The South Fork Wind Farm is located in federal waters on the Outer Continental Shelf (OCS) in BOEM Renewable Energy Lease Area OCS-A 0517, about 35 miles east of Montauk Point, New York.
-It's also about 19 miles southeast of Block Island, Rhode Island.
+The South Fork Wind Farm is located in federal waters on the Outer Continental Shelf (OCS) in BOEM Renewable Energy Lease Area OCS-A 0517, 48 km east of Montauk Point, New York and 30.7 km miles southeast of Block Island, Rhode Island.

 Project Timeline

-- 6 December 2023: first energy delivered to the grid
+- 2023, December: First energy delivered to the grid

-- June 2023: First foundation installed for substation
+- 2023, June: First monopile foundation installed for substation

 - 2022: Bureau of Ocean Energy Management (BOEM) approved the Construction and Operations Plan (COP)